vmstio/vmstio/docs.vmst.io/content/ua.md

 This policy helps maintain security and prevent unauthorized access to the platform.

 Additionally, we required signed HTTP requests between servers using the ActivityPub protocol.
-This is defined in the `AUTHORIZED_FETCH` variable in Mastodon.
+This is also known as "secure mode" and defined with the `AUTHORIZED_FETCH` variable in Mastodon.